SamuelSchmidgall/Paper-Repository/README.md

 # 2020
 ### \[The year of Evolution\]
+**Paper of the Year**: AI-GAs: AI-generating algorithms, an alternate paradigm for producing general artificial intelligence https://arxiv.org/pdf/1905.10985.pdf

 - Meta-Learning through Hebbian Plasticity in Random Networks: https://arxiv.org/abs/2007.02686 (One of my favorite papers ever)
 - The Road to Everywhere: Evolution, Complexity and Progress in Natural and Artificial Systems : https://etheses.bham.ac.uk//id/eprint/148/1/Miconi08PhD.pdf